ADVANCED CLASSES & WORKSHOPS

 • Desire orientation to a variety of diving sites and conditions.

-Equipment.
-Students shall furnish and be responsible for the care and maintenance of their own diving equipment.
+Required Equipment – Students shall furnish and be responsible for the care and maintenance of their own diving equipment.
 The instructor shall initially assist the student in checking all student gear to insure it is adequate and in proper working order.
 Some equipment rental is available.
 Some equipment must be owned by diver.
-Call for details.
+Check for details.

 The required dive topic areas listed represents three separate dives of the minimum six required.
 The remaining dives can be combined or split as needed to fit the situation and meet student needs provided at least six separate dives are made.